AD-Edge/LRC-NFT-DynamicFrame/README.md

 Feel free to use for your own html/canvas NFT needs.

-Just credit me **(Alex Delderfield/twitter.com/Alex_ADEdge)** somewhere/sometime, and be sure to show me any neat NFTs this helps you make :D
+Just credit me **(Alex Delderfield - twitter.com/Alex_ADEdge)** somewhere/sometime, and be sure to show me any neat NFTs this helps you make :D

 <hr>